yjh0410/RT-ODLab/README.md

 ```Shell
 python train.py --cuda -d coco --root path/to/COCO -m yolov1 -bs 16 --max_epoch 150 --wp_epoch 1 --eval_epoch 10 --fp16 --ema --multi_scale
 ```

-Due to my limited computing resources, I had to set the batch size to 16 or even smaller during training.
-I found that for small models such as *-Nano or *-Tiny, their performance seems less sensitive to batch size, such as the YOLOv5-N and S I reproduced, which are even slightly stronger than the official YOLOv5-N and S. However, for large models such as *-Large, their performance is significantly lower than the official performance, which seems to indicate that the large model is more sensitive to batch size.

-I have provided a bash file `train_ddp.sh` that enables DDP training.
-I hope someone could use more GPUs to train the large models with a larger batch size, such as YOLOv5-L, YOLOX, and YOLOv7-L. If the performance trained with a larger batch size is higher, I would be grateful if you could share the trained model with me.

 * Redesigned YOLOv1~v2: